-- whichever is sooner.
-The site shall be fully rehabilitated in accordance with an approved Rehabilitation Management Plan (as approved under condition 4.2) by the expiry date of this development approval. - 2.
-The owner must ensure that the development is undertaken in accordance with the approved plans and the details contained within the Site and Development Plans and Application Material (Attachment B and C), other than as modified by the conditions below. - Where there is a conflict between a condition of this development approval and any approved plan, the requirements of the condition shall prevail. - 3.
-If at any time, any of the conditions have not been complied with, all extraction activities (including haulage) must cease until such time as the breach has been rectified, to the satisfaction of the City in writing.
+- 1. The development hereby approved is permitted to operate until 31 December 2024.
+The site shall be fully rehabilitated in accordance with an approved Rehabilitation Management Plan (as approved under condition 3.2) by the expiry date of this development approval. - 2.
+The owner must ensure that the development is undertaken in accordance with the approved plans and the details contained within the Site and Development Plans and Application Material (Attachment B and C), other than as modified by the conditions below.

+Where there is a conflict between a condition of this development approval and any approved plan, the requirements of the condition shall prevail.

+3. If at any time, any of the conditions have not been complied with, all extraction activities (including haulage) must cease until such time as the breach has been rectified, to the satisfaction of the City in writing.